VA Disability Claims Guide

 Common secondary conditions:

-Presumptive secondaries for TBI: Veterans with service-connected moderate or severe TBI have presumptive secondary service connection for Parkinsonism, unprovoked seizures, certain dementias (within 15 years), depression (within 3 years for moderate/severe; 12 months for mild), and hormone deficiency diseases (within 12 months).
+Presumptive secondaries for TBI: Veterans with service-connected moderate or severe TBI have presumptive secondary service connection for Parkinsonism, unprovoked seizures, certain dementias (within 15 years), depression (within 3 years of moderate or severe TBI), and hormone deficiency diseases (within 12 months of moderate or severe TBI).

 TDIU (Total Disability Individual Unemployability)